Chilimind/datasciencecoursera/README.md

 # datasciencecoursera
-Course work for the Data Scientist's Toolbox
+Course work for The Data Scientist's Toolbox